MARIPOLDATA READING GROUPS

 Please confirm your participation via e-mail to maripoldata.erc@univie.ac.at

-Talk by Marcela Vecchione Gonçalves - MARIPOLDATA Seminar Series -September 12, 2019 - Vienna
+"Whose Climate for What Politics?" with Marcela Vecchione Gonçalves - MARIPOLDATA Seminar Series - 12.09.2019

 Whose Climate for What Politics?
 Attempts of a Political Ecology and Economy Analysis on Contemporary Brazilian Environmental Politics